todiane/corri-construction-p3/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)
+# Corri Construction Company

+A construction company that uses contractors.
+Every week contractors input their weekly hours which are verfied by a supervisor and paid a week later.
 Welcome,

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **March 14, 2023**